emilioh93/ExecHub/README.md

 - **Application Management**: Add multiple applications to each profile.
 - **One-Click Launch**: Start all applications associated with a profile with a single click.
 - **Joint Closure**: Easily close all applications associated with a profile.
+- **Automatic Updates**: Get notified and seamlessly update to the latest version.
 - **Intuitive Interface**: Simple and easy-to-use user interface.
 - **Low Resource Consumption**: Designed to be lightweight and consume minimal system resources.